EmployeeIssues.comU.S. Employee Rights in Plain English

 For more information about sexual harassment laws and which avenues of relief are available, start by contacting the nearest field office of the EEOC or a state equivalent, or consult a lawyer.

 If you suspect that you're the victim of an employer's violation of a sexual harassment law, it's a good idea to consult a lawyer first.
-To manage its caseload, the EEOC pursues only a small percentage of the thousands of sex-discrimination charges it receives annually.
-In FY 2007 alone, the EEOC received 24,826 sex-discrimination charges under Title VII, of which 50 percent were for harassment of a sexual nature.
+To manage its heavy caseload, the EEOC pursues only a small percentage of the thousands of sex-discrimination charges it receives annually (30,356 in FY 2012).

 It logically follows that the more legally compelling your charge is, the better your chances are that the EEOC will act on your behalf.
-It's a lawyer's job to help you file your charge in a legally-compelling way, using legalese.
+It's a lawyer's job to help you file your charge in a legally-compelling way.

 Lawyers often take sexual harassment cases on contingency.
-But whether you decide to first contact a lawyer or the EEOC or a state equivalent, don't delay.
-Under Federal and state sexual harassment laws, you have only a relatively short time to initiate legal action, starting from the date on which the unwelcome sexual behavior occurred.
+But whether you decide to first contact a lawyer or the EEOC or a state equivalent, don't delay for long.
+Under Federal and state sexual harassment laws, you have only a relatively short time to initiate legal action, starting from the date on which the unwelcome sexual behavior first occurred.
 Such a time limit is referred to as a statute of limitations.

 Previous Page > Sexual Harassment Definition